Car Seats and Children

 Why does my child need a car safety seat?

-Motor vehicle accidents are the No. 1 killer of children in the United States.
+Motor vehicle accidents are the No. 1 killer of young children in the United States.
 You can reduce the risk by 70 percent simply by properly installing a child's safety seat and using it every time your child rides in a car.
 Today, car seat use is mandatory in every state, including that first ride home from the hospital.

 What type of car seat does my child need?